arvsaurav/News-Flash/README.md

 # News Flash
 News Flash is a Kotlin based Android Application for reading fresh news.
 It makes an API call and displays news title, description, author name and news image.
-On clicking news title or image it will show the full news article (done with the help of Custom Tabs).
+On clicking news title or image it will show the full news article (implemented with the help of Custom Tabs).
 ## App Screenshots
 <a href="">
   <img src= "https://user-images.githubusercontent.com/43547408/111210149-e70e8380-85f2-11eb-9fb1-1aead9ace19e.png"